seoninja13/n8n-Linkedin-Angular-Automation-Gmail/Docs/handover/2025-11-11-end-of-session-summary.md

 - ✅ "Merge Duplicate and Email" has correct configuration: `{"mode": "append", "alwaysOutputData": false}`
 - ✅ All execution validations passed (7203/7204)
 - ✅ Documentation complete and committed to Git
+- ✅ Linear ticket created (1BU-482) and marked as Done
+- ✅ All commits pushed to GitHub (4 commits pushed successfully)
 - ✅ Workflow is inactive (ready for controlled production deployment)

 ---